devisree29/wknd-crosswalk/README.md

-# .WKND CROSSWALK MIGRATION POC
+# WKND CROSSWALK MIGRATION POC
-Migrate any Site from any CMS TO CROSSWALK
+  Transform any website effortlessly from its current CMS to the dynamic platform of Crosswalk with Edge Delivery Services Advantages

 ## Environments
 - Preview: https://main--wknd-crosswalk--bpauli.hlx.page/